-ACTION: Proposed rule.
+ACTION: Final rule.

-SUMMARY: We propose, consistent with the Government Paperwork Elimination Act, to remove requirements from our regulations that might limit electronic filing with us or electronic issuances to others.
-The proposed rules will give us flexibility to keep pace with everchanging technology.
+SUMMARY: Consistent with the Government Paperwork Elimination Act, we are removing requirements from our regulations that might limit electronic filing with us or electronic issuances to others.
+These rules give us flexibility to keep pace with everchanging technology.
 In addition, they simplify and consolidate our rules on what methods you may use to send us a filing or provide an issuance to someone other than us, on how to determine the date we treat you as having made your filing or provided your issuance, and on how to compute various periods of time (including those for filings with us and for issuances to third parties).
 Finally, they provide rules for maintaining records by electronic means.